jkh-code/predicting-traffic-accident-injuries/README.md

 ![](./images/percent-accidents-by-lighting-condition.png)

-Accidents on roads oriented south may lead to higher-degree-injury accidents.
+Accidents on roads oriented south may lead to accidents with higher numbers of injuries.

 ![](./images/percent-accidents-by-street-direction.png)